 A food thermometer is needed for more than just meat and poultry.
 A safe minimum internal temperature must be reached to avoid food poisoning in all cooked foods.
 A food thermometer also is needed after food is cooked to ensure the temperature doesn't fall into the danger zone.

-The temperature "danger zone" for perishable foods is between 40° and 140° Fahrenheit.
-Perishable foods are no longer safe to eat if they have been in this danger zone for more than two hours (one hour in 90° Fahrenheit or above).
+The temperature "danger zone" for perishable foods is between 40 degrees and 140 degrees Fahrenheit.
+Perishable foods are no longer safe to eat if they have been in this danger zone for more than two hours (one hour in 90°F or above).
 This is especially important for buffet and potluck-style gatherings where it’s easy to lose track of time and food may sit out for a longer period of time.

 Choosing a Food Thermometer

-There are a wide variety of food thermometers available.
+There is a wide variety of food thermometers available.
 Pick the type best for you and remember to use it every time you cook:

 - Dial oven-safe thermometers can remain in place as the food cooks.
-Insert two to two and a half inches deep into the thickest part of the food.
+Insert 2 to 2½ inches deep into the thickest part of the food.
 Temperature readings are ready in one to two minutes.
 Use this type of thermometer for roasts, casseroles and soups.
 They are not good for thin foods.

 - Instant-read thermometers aren’t meant to be left in the food while it cooks.
-Instead, use it to check food towards the end of cooking.
-Place the stem about two to two and a half inches deep in the thickest part of the food.
+Instead, use it to check food toward the end of cooking.
+Place the stem about 2 to 2½ inches deep in the thickest part of the food.
 This thermometer reads the temperature instantly, typically in 10 to 20 seconds.
 Used in roasts, casseroles and soups, and inserted sideways in thin dishes.

 - Thermometer-fork combination thermometers are convenient for grilling and read the temperature of foods in two to 10 seconds.
-Place at least a fourth of an inch deep in the thickest part of the food, with the sensor in the fork fully inserted.
+Place at least ¼ inch deep in the thickest part of the food, with the sensor in the fork fully inserted.

 How to Use a Food Thermometer

 Before using a food thermometer, read the manufacturer's instructions.
-Read about how far to insert the thermometer in a food to get an accurate reading.
+Read about how far to insert the thermometer in a food to get an accurate reading and whether it can remain in the food while cooking.
 Follow these simple steps to ensure you are correctly using a food thermometer:

 - Step 2: Calibrate it.
-Read the instructions about how to adjust the thermometer, as needed, to ensure you get an accurate reading.
+Read the instructions to determine if the thermometer you intend to use can be calibrated.
+If so, it will indicate how to adjust the thermometer, as needed, to ensure you get an accurate reading.

 - Step 4: Don't rush it.
 Wait the recommended amount of time for your type of thermometer.
 For meat products including raw beef, pork, lamb, veal steaks, chops and roasts, use the food thermometer before removing meat from the heat source.
-For safety and quality, allow meat to rest for at least three minutes before carving or consuming.
+For safety and quality, allow steaks, chops and roasts to rest for at least three minutes before carving or consuming.

 - Step 5: Take care of it.
-Clean your food thermometer with clean, soapy water after each use.
-This prevents cross-contamination and the spread of harmful bacteria.
+Clean your food thermometer by hand with clean, hot, soapy water after each use, being careful not to immerse it in water.
+Washing it right away prevents cross-contamination and the spread of harmful bacteria, especially if the food is not done and needs to be checked again with the thermometer.

 Correct Food Thermometer Placement